 During Project construction, demand for various construction trade skills and labor would increase.
 It is anticipated that this demand would be met by the local labor force and would not require importation of a substantial number of workers that could cause an increased demand for temporary or permanent housing in this area.
 The proposed Project would not change the capacity of PWD's system or increase PWD's service area or water provision commitments, but would provide for increased reliability in the existing supply.
-In addition, the proposed Project would not result from the proposed Project.
+In addition, the proposed Project would not remove barriers to growth.
+Therefore, growth inducement would not result from the proposed Project.